Anupam Tripathi

 At this age, children struggle to articulate complex feelings.
 Saying “I’m stressed” or “I feel inadequate” is harder than showing irritation.
 So behavior becomes the outlet.

 For example, a child who argues about small household rules may actually be seeking autonomy.
 A teen who reacts strongly to correction may be carrying academic pressure internally.
-When emotional needs remain unrecognized, behavior escalates.
+When emotional needs remain unrecognised, behavior escalates.

 This is where therapy for adolescent behavioral issues becomes transformative.
 Instead of suppressing anger, therapy explores what the anger is protecting.